machal/cssmine-content/css3-border-image.md

 all four cut-outs for all four corners are.
 Plus the browser will know where the cut-outs for the horizontal and vertical sides are.

-The vaulue consists of one, two or four numbers.
+The value consists of one, two or four numbers.
 Two numbers represent the horizontal and vertical slice and four numbers represent the top, right, bottom and left slices.
 The value can be defined in pixels or as percentage of the source image size.
 The default value is `border-image-slice: 100%`.

-If the `fill` keyword is used, the browser will apply the center part of the image to the element's background.
+If the `fill` key word is used, the browser will apply the center part of the image to the element's background.

 ### Border Width